Holyrood Park and Arthur’s Seat

 John Muir Way

 Take a trip out of the city centre and head towards East Lothian to take in part of the 134 mile walk of the John Muir Way.
-Even if you fancy taking on a few miles around Musselburgh, or are brave enough to tackle bigger sections of the route, this historic route is accessible for all levels of walker with some bracing views over the Firth of Forth.
+Even if you fancy taking on a few miles around Musselburgh, or are brave enough to tackle bigger sections of the route, this historic route is accessible for all levels of walkers with some bracing views over the Firth of Forth.